Manage Device offers detailed information about a particular device (after

 this under the rug.
 As we get a clearer picture, the risk may be elevated, or we may

-reclassify the piece of software as harmless, in which case it will disappear from your list.
+reclassify the piece of software as harmless, in which case it will disappear from this list.

-tells you what type of malware you are dealing with, like
+tells you what type of malware you are looking at, like

 is the designation for a particular piece of malware.
 Threats can

 come in many (sometimes minute) variations.
-We will give those variants the same
+We will give all variants of the same

-name for easier identification.
-Most threats come in the form of a file.
+family the same name.
+Most threats come in the form of an executable file.

 displays the directory we found a particular threat in.